re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Log.md

 # Read/write UBX commands to/from Arduino

-* The GPS reciever can output NMEA, PUBX or the binary UBX protocol
+* The GPS receiver can output NMEA, PUBX or the binary UBX protocol
     * NMEA is the standard protocol with basic GPS data
-    * PUBX (Proprietary UBX Messages) is essentailly the same as NMEA (in terms of data available).
-The only difference is how the data is formatetd for quicker transmission
+    * PUBX (Proprietary UBX Messages) is essentially the same as NMEA (in terms of data available).
+The only difference is how the data is formatted for quicker transmission
     * Binary UBX protocol relates to all the various commands you can send, and the multitude of data you may recieve.
 T

 * There are limited resources on how to read and write UBX commands using the Arduino.
 Most sites limit themselves to reading only the GPS data using UBX.